 Perry was born Katheryn Hudson, and opted to change her name since it was far too similar to the already-famous actress Kate Hudson.
 Perry took her mother's maiden name to differentiate herself.

-Like Lady A, in an effort to do their part "to meet this moment" in history fallowing the killing of Floyd and Taylor, The Dixie Chicks announced their decision to change their name on June 25, dropping "Dixie" from the name after 31 years.
+Like Lady A, in an effort to do their part "to meet this moment" in history following the deaths of Floyd and Taylor, The Dixie Chicks announced their decision to change their name on June 25, dropping "Dixie" from the name after 31 years.
 The word "Dixie" has become a popular name to refer to the southern states of the United States.

 Gaga got her start in New York City's underground music scene where she was known by her birth name, Stefani Germanotta.
 She was later nicknamed "Gaga" by her ex Rob Fusari, a nod to Queen's song "Radio Ga Ga"